Install Agent Zero

 Configure models and providers

 Once the Web UI opens, finish onboarding by connecting at least one model provider.
 Use the guided onboarding prompt if it appears, or open the same flow again from Settings later.
-The goal is simple: choose Cloud or Local, add a key or account connection if required, then pick your main and utility models.
+The goal is simple: choose Cloud, AI account, or Local access, then pick your main and utility models.

 Complete the onboarding wizard